Mahavishnu-K/FastDB/README.md

 FastDB is a full-stack, AI-powered database platform that revolutionizes how developers and teams interact with data.
 It combines the power and reliability of PostgreSQL with a state-of-the-art, self-hosted LLM, allowing you to manage and query your data through a simple, conversational interface.

 This repository contains the central backend API server.
-The complete fastDB ecosystem includes a web console, developer SDKs, and a CLI.
+The complete FastDB ecosystem includes a web console, developer SDKs, and a CLI.

 ## ✨ The FastDB Ecosystem